fsantanna-uerj/serrapilheira/Submissao/final.md

 These devices are based on much more complex architectures (e.g., 64-bit CPUs with memory management unit) and rely on operating systems to orchestrate multiple applications.
-A long term goal is to investigate an alternative to bloated and antiquated operating systems like Windows and UNIX, which were not designed with mobile and energy awareness in mind.
+A long term goal is to investigate an alternative to the bloated and antiquated operating systems like Windows and UNIX, which were not designed with mobile and energy awareness in mind.
-The concept and vocabulary of events designed for Céu can be extended to deal with inter-process communication, serving as foundations for a new operating system.
+The concept and vocabulary of events designed for Céu can be extended to deal with inter-process communication, serving as the foundations of a new operating system.